$W$-Boson Mass Anomaly from Scale Invariant 2HDM: Constraints

-{\it Experimental constraints.} Constraints on the parameters of the 2HDM are vastly studied in the literature.
+{\it Experimental constraints.} Constraints on the parameters of the 2HDM by experiments are vastly studied in the literature.
 Here we recap some important limits imposed by various collider data which are applicable in the present work.
 The relevant bounds depend on the type of 2HDM under consideration.

-The radiative decay ${\bar B} \to X_s \gamma$ is the most important observable to bound the charged Higgs from below in the 2HDM-type II.
-In a recent study updating the SM prediction sets the strong constraint on the charged Hiss mass, $m_{H^{\pm}} \gtrsim 800$ GeV at $95\%$ CL for $\tan \beta \gtrsim 1$ \cite{Misiak:2020vlo}.
+The radiative decay ${\bar B} \to X_s \gamma$ is the most important observable to bound the charged Higgs from below in the 2HDM-II.
+In a recent study updating the SM predictions, the strong constraint on the charged Hiss mass $m_{H^{\pm}} \gtrsim 800$ GeV at $95\%$ CL for $\tan \beta \gtrsim 1$ is set\cite{Misiak:2020vlo}.
 For $\tan \beta \lesssim 1$, the bound becomes even stronger.
 The radiative decay alone is not enough to find a concrete lower bound for the charged Higgs mass in 2HDM-I because of the large correction with $\tan \beta$.
 However, based on an estimate taking the contributions to the Wilson coefficients $C_7$ and $C_8$ at NLO in \cite{Atkinson:2022pcn}, the lower bound on the charged Higgs mass is estimated at $95\%$ CL as $m_{H^{\pm}} \gtrsim 300$ GeV for $\tan \beta \gtrsim 1$.